-- 1. To implement client and server side of the web application. - 2.
-To implement a real time application using WebSocket. - 3.
-To use Spring framework in web development. - 4.
-To implement applications using Java Persistence API. - 5.
-To implement applications using the JavaScript framework React.
+- 1. Write client and server side of the web application. - 2.
+Write a real time application using WebSocket. - 3.
+Create applications using the JavaScript framework React. - 4.
+Able to Use the cloud tool kits. - 5.
+Design and Implement applications on the Cloud environment